johnnovak/johnnovak.site/blog/_posts/2016-05-15-cross-platform-gui-trainwreck-2016-edition.md

 implementation that is very well suited to applications that redraw the screen at a constant rate using accelerated graphics (read, games).
 But the actual definition of an IMGUI is much simpler: the UI is just a function of the current application state, the application should not be responsible for .
 There's nothing preventing you from only redrawing when necessary in response to some user events.
 The forum thread is very enlightening TODO, so please read the linked materials in the suggested reading section if you're interested.)

-### Enter (then quickly exit) NanoVG
+### Enter NanoVG

 Ok, so my idea was to build a simple IMGUI user interface myself using the [NanoVG](https://github.com/memononen/nanovg) 2D vector graphics library.